|

 portion of his time to a broad range of educational endeavors.

-J.11 Stories; has taught at Barry Harris' jazz Cultural Theatre,
+He has presented oral / musical history of African American music, has taught at Barry Harris' jazz Cultural Theatre,

-He is also a private teacher and conducts clinics and residencies at high
+The New School as well a private teacher and conducts clinics and residencies at high

-jazz related causes.
 In 1978, he founded the non-profit Los Angeles

 Committee on jazz, and has served on panels for die National Endowment for